pauljickling/notes/devops/ansible.md

 `vars:` The vars section allows you to not have to hardcode values that will be used multiple times by your playbook so you can keep your playbook DRY.
 Ansible accepts any variable name that would be valid in Python code.
 Sticking to Python style is considered good practice.

+`vars_files:` If your `vars` section is lengthy, it can make sense to create separate files, and use `vars_file` to include them.
+When you create a vars yaml, you don't need to place them under a `vars` heading, you can have a simple yaml file that just declares the values.

+`register:` Register takes the output of a command, and stores it for future use.
+For example, this is how environmental variables are declared (see Environmental Variables section below for an example).

 ## Environmental Variables

 You can set an environmental variable by adding it to the remote user's `.bash_profile`.